Cratecode/intro/sections/3_console_applications/1_supporting_all_operations/README.md

 }
 ```

-Here's a little list of all of the comparison operators that you can use:
+Here's a little list of all the comparison operators that you can use:

 -   `===` - equals operator to check if two things are the same.
 -   `!==` - not equals operator to check if two things are different.